-BCIS 490\ INTERNSHIP
+BCIS 490 INTERNSHIP

-Lecture Pre-requisites: Junior Standing or higher Students will obtain practical on-the-job training in an IT environment.
+Pre-requisites: Junior Standing or higher Students will obtain practical on-the-job training in an IT environment.
 In addition to work experience, students will have regular meetings with an academic advisor and create a variety of supporting assignments.

-BCIS 17\, 27\, 37\, 47\ TOPICS IN COMPUTER INFORMATION SYSTEMS UNITS: 1-3 Lecture Pre-requisites: Varies Select topics in the field of Computer Information Systems as determined by student and faculty interests.
+BCIS 17, 27, 37, 47 TOPICS IN COMPUTER INFORMATION SYSTEMS

+UNITS: 1-3 Lecture

+Select topics in the field of Computer Information Systems as determined by student and faculty interests.